 \section{Event selection}

 In the boosted regime, the $\PSh\to\bbbar$ decay products are highly collimated and reconstructed as an AK8 jet.
-For low to moderate \pth with well separated decay products, AK4 jets are used to reconstruct particles from the \PQb quark fragmentation.
+For low to moderate \pth with well-separated decay products, AK4 jets are used to reconstruct particles from the \PQb quark fragmentation.

 The two categories are orthogonal by construction.
 Events are first considered for the merged category, and those failing this selection are passed on to the selection criteria for the resolved category.
 This helps improve the overall sensitivity of the analysis to different regions of parameter space.